 Other prisoners of conscience include Hassan Mushaima, a survivor of lymphoma who has been prevented from receiving regular cancer screenings; Hussain Abdulwahab Hussain Ali Ismail who suffers from sickle-cell anemia and polyradiculoneuropathy (a disorder of the peripheral nervous system) and has not been provided proper access to a doctor; and Dr. Abduljalil al-Singace, a survivor of polio who also has sickle-cell anemia and is confined to a wheelchair or crutches, but has regularly been denied access to medical care, including equipment for his crutches.

-The Bahraini government has also directly targeted medical personnel.
-In 2011, over 60 medics were arrested and tortured and the authorities dismissed 200 medics from their jobs after security forces surrounded and took over SMC.
+In 2011, over 60 medics were arrested and tortured and the authorities dismissed 200 medics from their jobs after security forces surrounded and took over Al-Salmaniya Medical Complex (SMC).
 On 6 June 2011, a security court charged 47 health professionals, most of whom worked at SMC, during a closed hearing.
 Some served their full sentences, some had their sentences reduced, and some were eventually acquitted.
 Ali Al-Ekri, a pediatric orthopedic surgeon, was arrested on 17 March 2011 while treating a teenage boy at SMC.
-Al-Ekri remains wrongfully detained at the time of writing.
+Al-Ekri has served his five years prison sentence and was released on March 10, 2017.
 To date, at least 10 medical personnel remain dismissed from their previous positions at SMC, some of them having been forced into an early retirement scheme.